YSL-1997/OS_IMS/SiFive Freedom Unleashed SDK.md

 Note: this is the only way that works well!
 Although the build image step would cost a long time...

+Before start, make sure that your host machine has an SSH key.
+If not, follow [this](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) to generate a new SSH key, or you may not be able to execute the following commands.

 #### Install dependencies:
 ```
 $ sudo apt-get update && sudo apt-get upgrade